Mention

 to give.
 The giver sees it as a way to clean their place and help

 someone at the same time.
-Others however, are tight-fisted packrats
+However, others are tight-fisted packrats

 who'd rather watch something rot then part with it.
 Being able to